miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 ¡Shazam!

+Putting up LIVE FREE OR DIE sign now.

+Once I find the tape and decide which role to use.
+What will it be folks?
+Do I choose the creepy duck tape or the clear transparent roll.
+Are you still betting on Yahoo's actually being the Devil?

+How much more trust do I need to build with you stubbon Daves and Folks?

+Just cleaning my Felines' Liter Box and Reptile's Terrarium.

+Getting there...

+Thrilling, ain't it?

+Dave, I presume the freeing of Unix is in full swing?

+Not one concession until Adi's at my door safe and unharmed.

+I teach my kid that there's no scaring experience you can have to endure in life that you can't rise above and heal yourself not even fully and completely, but wind up a better person for it.
+Purity is BULLSHIT!

+SHAZAM!

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>
 ## Categories